Innoberger/Squares/README.md

 Please note that you will need Java/JRE 8 to compile the code and run the game.

+Build the jar file with `ant compile && ant jar`.
+To build, [Apache Ant](https://ant.apache.org/) is required.

 ## Versions :calendar:

 Please note that there is a known memory leak issue before version v2.1.